jcwillox/lovelace-paper-buttons-row/README.md

     buttons:
       - entity: light.desk_leds
         icon: "mdi:lightbulb"
-        style: # These are the default styles that can be overridden by state styles.
+        styles: # These are the default styles that can be overridden by state styles.
           button:
             border-radius: 10px
             font-size: 16px